rbaron/catprinter/README.md

 positional arguments:
   filename

-optional arguments:
+options:
   -h, --help            show this help message and exit -l {debug,info,warn,error}, --log-level {debug,info,warn,error}
-  -b {mean-threshold,floyd-steinberg,halftone,none}, --img-binarization-algo {mean-threshold,floyd-steinberg,halftone,none}
+  -b {mean-threshold,floyd-steinberg,atkinson,halftone,none}, --img-binarization-algo {mean-threshold,floyd-steinberg,atkinson,halftone,none}
                         Which image binarization algorithm to use.
 If 'none' is used, no binarization will be used.
 In this case the image has to have a width of 384 px.